Neil Clement: West Bromwich Albion

 Clement featured heavily once more in 2002–03, missing only two games all season, and although Albion were relegated, he played his part in a second promotion in 2003–04.
 He scored in successive games at the start of the 2004–05 Premiership season, netting against both Blackburn and Aston Villa.
 In January 2005 Clement signed a new five-and-a-half-year contract, which would keep him at The Hawthorns until 2010.
 His teammate Darren Moore credited him with playing a key role in Albion's revival during that season, as the team successfully avoided relegation, and Clement also won the West Bromwich Albion Disabled Supporters Club Player of the Year award.
 Clement's goal in a 4–0 win against Everton on 19 November 2005 gave him the distinction of being the only Albion player to score in each of the club's first three Premiership seasons, although Albion's 2005–06 campaign ended in relegation.
 In 2006–07 he played in less than half of West Brom's fixtures and was sent off twice.
 He came on as an 81st-minute substitute in that season's Championship play-off final at Wembley Stadium, as Albion lost 1–0 to Derby County.

 At the end of February 2008, Clement joined Hull City on loan, and made his debut for the Tigers in a 2–1 defeat away at Bristol City.
 The loan was scheduled to last for the remainder of the season, but Albion exercised an option to recall him to the Hawthorns after 28 days to help their push for promotion.
 Clement returned to the Albion first team, playing in the final nine games of the season and making his 300th appearance for the club against Queens Park Rangers on the final day of the season.
 Albion won the match 2–0 and were promoted as champions; Clement thus became the first player to win three promotions with Albion.

 Clement was ruled out for the entire 2008–09 season following a new knee injury sustained in Albion's final pre-season match, against Real Mallorca.
-The injury forced him to announce his retirement from playing football in January 2010.
+The injury forced him to announce his retirement from playing football on 6 January 2010.